TanotiCoder/Todo/README.md

 # Todo

-This application based on localstorage in which we can crud data easily and integrated with navigation and navigation drawer
+This application based on localstorage in which we can *CRUD* data easily and integrated with navigation and navigation drawer

 ### First video